 A Niche Genre Finds New Ground

-Cyberpunk flight combat is no longer a common sight in modern gaming, making G-Rebels an unusual release in today’s market.
-By combining open-world design, tactical systems, and a strong focus on atmosphere, Reakktor Studios is aiming to appeal both to longtime fans of G-Police and to players looking for a different take on aerial combat.
+Cyberpunk flight combat is no longer a common sight in modern gaming, making G-Rebels an unusual release in today's market.
+By combining open-world design, tactical systems, and a strong focus on atmosphere, Reakktor Studios aims to appeal both to longtime fans of G-Police and to players looking for a different take on aerial combat.

 G-Rebels is scheduled to release soon on the Epic Games Store, positioning itself as both a homage to a forgotten classic and a contemporary reimagining built for modern systems.